techidaily/site-video-ai-editor/source/_posts/discover-the-ultimate-selection-of-7-premium-free-flv-plays-and-download-them-today.md

 ![JustPlay Player for Mac](https://www.5kplayer.com/video-music-player/img/justplay-player.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There, I've done my part to introduce you the greatest 3 free FLV player for Mac, now it's your duty to choose one Mac FLV player and download on your Mac.
 Here we recommend you 5KPlayer, it not only plays any FLV video files, but also has the ability to convert FLV to MP4 format.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp78eFEGwVU?si=-4orJBLvJJrggCJ2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to convert TS video to MP4 format?